jacquesramphal/jacquesramphal.github.io/README.md

 # Personal Portfolio

-This repository contains my personal portfolio website hosted on GitHub Pages.
+This repository contains my personal portfolio website hosted on Netlify.
 It showcases my projects, skills, and experiences.
 Feel free to explore and get to know more about me.

 ## Technologies Used